ILLIXR/illixr_android/README.md

    After you have created the signing config for release, to change the build variant navigate to ***Build -> Select Build Variants*** then on the left-hand side panel, change ***Active Build Variant*** to ***release***.

 5. Now we have everything we need to run GlDemo on an Android Phone.
 Hit the run button, it should open the application and you can see the GlDemo scene. ***Note that tracking with OpenVINS will only work with release build***.
+Also, make sure to uncomment ANDROID_CAM in OpenVINS plugin for using the Android IMU Cam plugin for online tracking.